Origin story

 a 1,200 sq ft ac studio in Winter Park, Fl where he would begin teaching lessons to the tune of just under 400 in the first year.
 After spending the year managing the studio and planning monthly events, 'Berry seperated with the OK, and moved into RobGeorge's new studio.

-a production lathe shop, this was the first exposure and work with lathes.
+Diesel was a production lathe shop, and this was the first exposure to working glass with lathes.
 It was an oppertunity to learn another aspect of the buisness and provided a wealth of knowledge and experience.
-2 years working uder Andy, helped dial 'Berry in and create buisness opppertunities. at this time the Orlando GLass Union had been formed between RobGeorge and Diesel combining their shops into one big colletive.
+2 years working under Andy, helped dial 'Berry in and create buisness opppertunities.
+Around this time the a new studio was born of RobGeorge and Diesel combining their shops into one big colletive.

-Trade shows and events all over the country became a focus as Strawbery sought to expand and grow, stepping onto the national scene to join his mentors BoneLord, and Taffy.
+Trade shows and events all over the country became a focus as Strawbery sought to expand and grow, stepping onto the national scene, teaching, skulpting and taking in each new challange!